 If you have kidney disease or are prone to kidney stones, some sources advise not taking essiac tea because of the oxalic acid in sheep sorrel.
 Although using a small dosage amount shouldn’t cause problems, people with kidney problems should consult their doctor before using essiac tea.

+are some precautions that should be taken.
 Diabetics who are insulin dependant may need to adjust their dosage, also those on anti-diabetes medications.
 All diabetics should monitor their blood sugar closely while on this tea.
 Some of the constituents in this tea can affect the way glucose and insulin are taken up in the cells and utilized.
 Many people find they need less medication while taking this tea.
 This is not always the case, but is worthy of mention.

 Monitoring is critical because blood sugar might drop too low, or your blood sugar might shoot up too high, according to this email comment: